 Being a fan of B horror and science fiction movies, I become used to the armchair critics who rip films like these apart.
-A lot of these so-called fans come off as frankly being not that well versed when it comes to being able to tell the difference between a direct to video production, and a big Hollywood release.
+A lot of these so-called fans come off as frankly, not that well versed when it comes to being able to tell the difference between a direct-to-video production, and a big Hollywood release.
 On the web, you find these haters.
 Most I believe don’t even watch the films they badmouth.
 Comparing flicks by independent studios Full Moon Features, or The Asylum, to companies like Paramount or 20th Century Fox.
 Seriously, you don’t have to go to film school to understand they are miles apart when it comes to being on the same playing field.
-As soon as these idiots (based on ignorant behavior) realize that, then the rest of us who dig these kinds of films, can at least go without their one-star review comparing whatever B movie it is that cost under a million dollars to make, to one that cost a quarter of a billion dollars to produce, and taking two years for it to finally hit the big screens.
+As soon as these idiots (based on ignorant behavior) realize that, then the rest of us who dig these kinds of films, can at least go without their one-star review comparing whatever B movie it is that costs under a million dollars to make, to one that cost a quarter of a billion dollars to produce, and taking two years for it to finally hit the big screens.

 If one is entertained watching movies with bad scripts, bad acting, bad production values, and strings that could be seen holding the so-called flying saucer in place over whatever small town or large city it’s supposed to be attacking, then so be it.
 Seeing Edward D Wood Jr’s popcorn flick Plan Nine From Outer Space (1959) made me laugh.
 I instantly fell in love with what ’70’s critics were calling at the time; Turkey Movies.
-Ever since that experience back in the 1970s which is when I first caught Woods monstrosity, I’ve been going around on purpose looking for cheesiness in what some would label, throw away movies.
+Ever since that experience back in the 1970s which is when I first caught Woods monstrosity, I’ve been going around on purpose looking for cheesiness in what some would label, throw-away movies.
 Films that were made on purpose as something that would play after the main feature.
 Think drive-in flicks from the 1970s.
 And now decades later in the 21st Century, the direct to DVD home market.

 I am frankly getting sick and tired of those with their nose in the air when it comes to films.
 The ones who throw praise at every Sean Penn performance.
 I’d rather watch Mario Van Pebbles lead us to victory and safety in this newest release by The Asylum, then anything Sean Penn has ever done.
 Except for the one where he played a stoner; Fast Times at Ridgemont High.
 That was a real funny movie.